Will Beyoncé perform at the DNC? Video fuels speculation

 But Swifties have also taken a scheduling note.

-Swift has concerts set for Monday and Tuesday at London’s Wembley Stadium, but isn’t scheduled to perform again until November when she returns to North America.
+Swift had concerts set for Monday and Tuesday at London’s Wembley Stadium, but isn’t scheduled to perform again until November when she returns to North America.

-Some have argued she could in theory quickly turn around a performance for the latter half of the convention in Chicago.
+Some have argued she could quickly turn around a performance for the latter half of the convention in Chicago.
+Her jet had reportedly already returned to Tennessee as of Thursday morning.

 Swift has typically stayed away from political endorsements, but questions have arisen over whether she’d step into the presidential race.
 Those questions picked up steam after Trump began posting AI-generated images of Swift and her fans, falsely suggesting he has earned the singer’s support.

-The first day of the convention saw performances by country artist Mickey Guyton, singer-songwriter Jason Isbell and legendary musician James Taylor.
+The first day of the convention saw performances by country artist Mickey Guyton and singer-songwriter Jason Isbell.
+James Taylor also intended to perform but was canceled from the lineup after unexpected delays.
+The second day had Common, Patti LaBelle and Lil Jon.
+Maren Morris, Stevie Wonder and John Legend rounded out Day 3 performances.

-Some big names will be spectators, while others will play a pivotal role at the convention.
+Celebrity appearances from Oprah, Julia Louis-Dreyfus, Mindy Kaling, Spike Lee, Eva Longoria and more have also highlighted each day of the convention.

-NBC News has also obtained a list of the convention's entertainment hosts - actresses, a commentator and singer - who will kick off the festivities each evening.
+Kerry Washington is expected to be the celebrity entertainment host for Thursday's events.